-- 10.3.6 Figure 38 shows the change in delay on the highway network due to the travel demand for car trips generated by the Preferred Option without mitigation.
-Figure 39 shows the increase in delay due to the Preferred Option relative to the 2041 Baseline. - 10.3.7 From this information we can see that the level of delay as a result of the introduction of the Preferred Option increases significantly, noting that this impact is prior to any site-specific mitigation, or other transport policies being introduced aimed at encouraging further modal shift away from private car, and the introduction of planning policies aimed at creating more self-contained communities. - 10.3.8 Figure 38 and Table 41 show that without mitigation, the Preferred Option would lead to an increase in delay that is disproportionate to the additional travel distance.
+- 10.3.5 Figure 38 shows the change in delay on the highway network due to the travel demand for car trips generated by the Preferred Option without mitigation.
+Figure 39 shows the increase in delay due to the Preferred Option relative to the 2041 Baseline. - 10.3.6 From this information we can see that the level of delay as a result of the introduction of the Preferred Option increases significantly, noting that this impact is prior to any site-specific mitigation, or other transport policies being introduced aimed at encouraging further modal shift away from private car, and the introduction of planning policies aimed at creating more self-contained communities. - 10.3.7 Figure 38 and Table 45 show that without mitigation, the Preferred Option would lead to an increase in delay that is disproportionate to the additional travel distance.
 In the morning peak, a 1.7% increase in travel distance would lead to a 5.1% increase in delay on the road network.
 The largest increase in delay is seen in the PM peak, where a 1.9% increase in travel distance would lead to a 7.4% increase in delay.
 This is characteristic of circumstances where even small amounts of additional vehicular traffic are added to a network that is operating at or near its capacity, as is the case in large parts of the Greater Cambridge area.

-Figure 38 Increase in delay (PCU-hrs) due to the Preferred Option
+Figure 38 Increase in delay (PCU-hrs) over and above the 2015 Baseline in the 2041 Base Year, and due to the Preferred Option to 2041